-I bought all of this used on Ebay.
+I bought all of this used on eBay.
 Buying all of this used was challenging because I was trying to find very specific equipment that fit my model of iPod.
 There were some things that I wanted that I just could not find used so I had to go with an alternative.
 It took a bit more time to find everything used but it did save me a lot of money.
 I bought this because this year my goal is to tell 100 positive stories and this gear will help me to produce much higher quality videos.
-This setup will allow me to do live reporting via Facebook live on stories around the country and world as well as put together short films about people making the world a better place.
+This setup will allow me to do live reporting via Facebook Live on stories around the country and around the world as well as put together short films about people making the world a better place.

-This month I’ve been staying with my friend Chris Castro, the founder of Fleet Farming and he wanted to give me a t-shirt.
+This month I’ve been staying with my friend Chris Castro, the founder of Fleet Farming and he wanted to give me a T-shirt.
 I told him the only way I could accept it is if he gave me a used one.
 So he scrounged this one up from his closet.

 A few people have tried to give me new stuff this month and I’ve just had to explain to them what I’m doing and that I couldn’t accept it.
 A few times people were a bit confused because they’d never encountered it before but my strategy is to just always be polite and courteous and stay strong to what I’m trying to achieve.
 On another other note, in my hand in the photo you’ll see some napkins.
 That’s to be used as toilet paper.
 When I am at restaurants I always grab the napkins that people took and didn’t use that will end up in the garbage can.
 That’s my way of not consuming trees to wipe my butt and using a wasted material instead.
 See 9 Ways to Wipe Your Butt for Free if you’re interested in not wiping your butt with your money anymore.

 Going into this project I had intended to make an exception for toothbrushes and maybe dental floss.
-However within the first day I realized I should be resourceful and find a way instead of buying new.
+However within the first day I realized I should be resourceful and find an alternative to buying new.
 Well, on day 10 of the project I found a year’s supply of dental floss and 6 months supply of toothbrushes in a CVS dumpster.
 Unused of course!
 They throw away an incredible amount of perfectly good stuff due to damaged packaging or stocking issues.
 Note: I would not buy plastic toothbrushes nor buy from a corporation such as CVS because I don’t support either but if it’s going to waste I think it only makes sense to use it.
 Bamboo toothbrushes from a company like Brush with Bamboo are a conscious choice to make if purchasing new.